TechWithRamaa/TechWithRamaa/README.md

 - I'm Ramadhevi RK (**Ramaa**), Shaping the future through the fusion of **Software Engineering**, and **Artificial Intelligence**
 - Driving innovations, and **supercharging** existing systems with AI to create products that **meet tomorrow's challenges**
+- Quick to learn, unlearn, and reinvent — constantly evolving with cutting-edge technologies and crafting solutions that don't just solve today's problems but shape the future
+- Ready to make my mark as the software engineer the world is yet to see

 ## 🥑 About Me